trueshun/205git/README.md

 In order to run Sandwich Quest you need to have adventurelib and pyreadline installed.

-To do so, just use: pip install adventurelib && pip install pyreadline
+To do so, just use: pip install adventurelib and pip install pyreadline